| PUTNAM COUNTY. This county1 was formed from Dutchess, June 12, 1812, It liesupon the Hudson, between Dutchess and Westchester cos., and

 erection.

 II The jail is a stone building, erected in 1844.
-It adjoins the
+It adjoins thecourthouse on the e.

 is $600 per annum.
 A school is taught throughout the year.